fredvs/swp/README.md

 # swp
-Simple Websteam Player, to listen and record web radios and other web streams.
+Simple Webstream Player, to listen and record web radios and other web streams.